intel-iot-devkit/smart-video-workshop/object-detection/README.md

 	source /opt/intel/computer_vision_sdk/bin/setupvars.sh

 #### 4. Build the sample application with cmake
+Move up to the sample directory and build.

+	cd ../..
  	make

 #### 5. Before running, download the test video file to a new videos directory.